-- Fig. On starting the machine, the door will be automa- - tically locked, the drain valve closed, the cold water valve opened and the pre-wash carried out as previously described, whereafter the main wash is started.
+- Fig. On starting the machine, the door will be automa- - (68) tically lock, the drain valve close, the cold water valve open and the pre-wash carried out as previously described, whereafter the main wash is started.

-As the main wash is started, the drain valve closes, detergent is admitted and cold water is filled to the level determined by the level control.
+As the main wash is started, the drain valve closes, detergent is admitted and cold water is filled to the low level.